 Plug-in hybrid electric cars have a gas engine in addition to an electric motor.
-The gas engine kicks-in once the batteries run out of power, typically after 15 to 50 miles of travel.
+The gas engine kicks -in once the batteries run out of power, typically after 15 to 50 miles of travel.

 Why drive one?

-Electric vehicles have zero pollution emissions from the tailpipe.
-In fact, a full-electric car has no tailpipe.
+Electric vehicles have zero emissions of pollution from the tailpipe.
+In fact, a full-electric car has no tailpipe!
 Driving an electric car helps improve local air quality, especially in high population neighborhoods near busy roadways.
 And when you charge your EV with electricity from renewable wind or solar sources, there are zero emissions both when the car is operating and during charging.
 Some EV drivers have even put solar in at their homes; others have signed up for community solar or utility EV renewable energy programs: mncharging.org.